IntelliTect/Coalesce/docs/index.rst

 At this point, you can open up the solution in Visual Studio and run your application.
 However, your application won't do much without a data model, so you will probably want to do the following before running:

     - Create an initial :ref:`Data Model <EntityModels>` by adding EF entity classes to the data project and the corresponding :csharp:`DbSet<>` properties to :csharp:`AppDbContext`.
-You will notice that this project includes a single model, :csharp:`ApplicationUser`, to start with.
+You will notice that the starter project includes a single model, :csharp:`ApplicationUser`, to start with.
 Feel free to change this model or remove it entirely.
 Read :ref:`EntityModels` for more information about creating a data model.

     - Run ``dotnet ef migrations add Init`` (Init can be any name) in the data project to create an initial database migration.